panagiotamoraiti/Image-Classification-Tensorflow/README.md

 - 📦 CIFAR-10

 Each notebook demonstrates building, training, and evaluating deep learning models for image classification tasks using convolutional neural networks (CNNs).

+Cifar10 notebook includes visualization of learned **filters and feature maps** to better understand how the model processes input images.